KubeWatch-Monitoring/KubeWatch/Documentation/usability-test/usability-test_2022.05.23.md

 -   It is confusing that the charts are shown in \"Bytes\" because it does not make a lot of sense to show these data in bytes.

--   In each chart ther is another button callen \"Collapse\" but when you click the button and the chart is collapsed the name of the button should change to \"Expand\".
+-   In each chart there is another button called \"Collapse\" but when you click the button and the chart are collapsed the name of the button should change to \"Expand\".

 -   It will be a lot more manageable when there is another button on each chart to change the chart directly without a new creation of the chart.

--   There should be auto scaling for the values in the charts.
+-   There should be auto-scaling for the values in the charts.

 ### List all Pods

--   When the database lost the connection there should somewhere be a notification for, actually only a button appear but it will be clearer if there is also a text (maybe in red).
+-   When the database lost the connection there should somewhere be a notification for, actually only a button appear, but it will be clearer if there is also a text (maybe in red).

 -   Often this view shows database unavailable (why?).